Child custody or child time-sharing policy in the state of Florida stems essentially from this part of the statue:

 In conclusion, in Florida, when the other parent doesn’t abandon the child, sole custody is rare and even when it’s granted, it is easily undone.

 If you read this far, you’re probably disappointed that sole custody isn’t really a viable option.
-Don’t worry, you still have a lot of options.
-Contact my Naples, Flofida office and schedule a free consultation.
+Don’t worry, you still have lots options to protect your child.
+Contact my Naples, Florida law office and schedule a free consultation with a family law lawyer.